ECHOES-from-the-Past/GABCtoMEI/Conversion_table.md

 # GABC to MEI Neume Conversion

 ### MEI Neume Encoding: An Example
 The following code block shows an example of the MEI encoding for the neumes in the word ("gloria").
-The code shows one clef (`C3`) and two syllables ("glo" and "ria"), each with one neume above.
-The image below shows the rendering of the MEI code in Verovio.
+The code shows one clef (`C3`) and two syllables ("glo" and "ria"), the first one ("glo") with one neume, and the second one ("ria") with two neumes.
+The image below shows the rendering of this MEI code in Verovio.
 ```xml
 <staff n="1">
    <layer n="1">